sajanlawrence/sajanlawrence/README.md

 - **Taskaroo** – Minimal To-Do App with SwiftUI, Animations, and Local Storage
   _Swift + SwiftUI + MVVM + UserDefaults_

+- **Stopwatch+** - A clean, functional stopwatch built entirely with SwiftUI and Combine, featuring lap tracking, precise timing, and a modern gradient-based UI.
+This app demonstrates how to build a real-time timer with MVVM architecture, without using Storyboards or Interface Builder.
+  _Swift + SwiftUI + MVVM_

+- **MatchMyFlag+** - MatchMyFlag is a simple but addictive memory-testing game.
+You are presented with 10 face-down cards.
+Behind each card is a country flag.
+Tap two cards at a time — if the flags match, they stay open.
+If they don’t, they flip back automatically.
+Your goal is to find all matching pairs using the fewest moves possible.
+  _Swift + SwiftUI + MVVM_

 > *(More projects coming soon...)*